alfonso-torres/eng84_IaC_Ansible/README.md

 - __Ansible Adhoc commands:__

+The Ad-Hoc command is the one-liner ansible command that performs one task on the target host.
+It allows you to execute simple one-line task against one or group of hosts defined on the inventory file configuration.
+An Ad-Hoc command will only have two parameters, the group of a host that you want to perform the task and the Ansible module to run.

+The Ad-Hoc command gives you more advantage for exploring ansible itself.
+You are able to perform tasks without creating a playbook first, such as rebooting servers, managing services, editing the line configuration, copy a file to only one host, install only one package.

 An Ansible ad-hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
 Ad-hoc commands are quick and easy, but they are not reusable.
 So why learn about ad-hoc commands first?
 Ad-hoc commands demonstrate the simplicity and power of Ansible.

 Ad-hoc commands are great for tasks you repeat rarely.
 For example, if you want to power off all the machines in your lab for Christmas vacation, you could execute a quick one-liner in Ansible without writing a playbook.
 An ad-hoc command looks like this: